Curriculum

 Spanish Film and Conversation (Honors)

-This course focuses on contemporary and traditional themes.
-The student will develop organizational skills for effective writing and speaking at the advanced level.
-Prerequisites for this class are Spanish Pre-AP, Spanish IV or AP Spanish Language and Culture.
+This Spanish class focuses on contemporary and traditional themes.
+The student will develop organizational skills for effective writing and speaking at an advanced level.
+The student will practice interpersonal, presentational, and interpretative skills necessary for performance.

 Spanish Seminar (Advanced Topics)